-It’s the onion, garlic, and chiles I use to season them that make these Instant Pot Refried Beans so good!
-And if you like making beans in the Instant Pot or cook Mexican food regularly, you’ll make these refried beans over and over.
+Instant Pot Refried Beans are deliciously seasoned with onion, garlic, and chiles, and there’s nothing like from-scratch refried beans!
+If you like making beans in the Instant Pot or like to cook Mexican food, you’ll want to make these refried beans over and over.

 PIN Instant Pot Refried Beans to try them later!